Registrar safety and support

 • You’ll be notified of the outcome within 25 business days of the completed application being received.

-• Please be aware that while waiting for approval of the remediation term you may be placed on Category 2 leave if we identify a potential safety risk to you or the community if you continue training without remediation in place.
-Your TC and ME will work closely with you if this is the case.
+• While waiting for approval of the remediation term you may be placed on category 2 leave if we identify a potential safety risk to you or the community if you continue training without remediation in place.
+Your training coordinator and medical educator will work closely with you if this is the case.

-If the remediation application is approved, your program time will be suspended for the period of remediation, and you’ll be unable to enrol in or sit Fellowship exams while on a remediation term.
-Your progress will be monitored throughout, and progress reports will be submitted at the mid and end points of the term.
+If the remediation application is approved, your program time will be suspended for the period of remediation, and you’ll be unable to sit Fellowship exams while on the remediation term.
+Refer to the section on Sitting exams while on remediation.

 Outcomes of Remediation

-However, in some instances, an additional intervention (eg focused learning intervention) is required to address ongoing performance concerns.
+However, in some instances, an additional intervention (eg focused learning intervention/FLI or further remediation) is required to address ongoing performance concerns.
 Occasionally, serious performance concerns remain at the end of remediation, and the result is withdrawal from the program.
-For more information about withdrawal, refer to Involuntary withdrawal.
+For more information about withdrawal, refer to the section on Involuntary withdrawal.

 Advertising